SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ✅ Receive events in Integration Suite and publish new events <br>
 ✅ Access topic information and parse and modify topic levels to publish to new dynamic Topics <br>
 ✅ Understand retry and error processing capabilities in the AEM adapter and the AEM broker <br>
+✅ How to use the broker's config APIs to automate configuration and enable CI/CD pipelines.<br>
+✅ How fine-grained security access in AEM works.<br>

 Thanks for participating in this codelab!
 Let us know what you thought in the [Solace Community Forum](https://solace.community/)!
 If you found any issues along the way we'd appreciate it if you'd raise them by clicking the Report a mistake button at the bottom left of this codelab.